Visiting Lecturers FAQ

 Classes are purposely kept small, usually with no more than twenty students.
 As a result, courses are highly interactive and participatory.
 They are designed in a way that fosters group discussions and independent learning.
 Most importantly, we find that undergraduates enroll in ExCollege courses because of a genuine curiosity for a topic or subject matter they otherwise wouldn’t experience in the traditional curriculum.

-• Applications must be submitted via Interfolio:
+Applications must be submitted via Interfolio:

 As part of the application process, you'll need to provide the following:

-• A teaching statement
+- A teaching statement

-• A course proposal (course description with bio)
+- A course proposal

-• A syllabus
+- A 13-week syllabus

-• A resume or CV
+- A resume or CV

-• Contact information for two references
+- Contact information for two references

 More information on these documents can be found on the application page on Interfolio.

-We recommend that you check course listings in Tufts departments related to your topic to make sure your course doesn’t overlap with one already taught at Tufts.
+We highly recommend that you check course listings in Tufts departments related to your topic to make sure your course doesn’t overlap with one already taught at Tufts.
 It is very unlikely that your course will be selected if it overlaps significantly with courses already taught at Tufts.

 Your application will undergo an extensive review by Tufts faculty and students.
 The entire process takes just about two months, so please bear with us.
+Decisions for Fall courses are made in mid-February.
+Decisions for Spring courses are made in mid-October.

-• Over the years, we have found that the most successful syllabi are built around a set of key questions rather than a series of blanket statements.
+Over the years, we have found that the most successful syllabi are built around a set of key questions rather than a series of blanket statements.

 For example, the syllabus for a course called “Food, Culture, and Society” is centered around these questions: Where does our food come from?
 How does the study of food help us understand what we call "society," "culture," and "identity"?